ICLT 330-W01: Global Literature and Digital Media

 The Department of English Writing Center and Writing Workshop Computer Lab

-Discuss your essays with Professors of English.
-While the Writing Center can help you with grammar and punctuation, it is not primarily an editing service.
-Rather, you can work with writing instructors to address specific writing concerns or issues.
-The Writing Center is a place to get additional support for your writing, servicing all students at all levels of writing and at any stage of the writing process.
+The Writing Center is a place to get additional support at all stages of the writing process.
 You can also use the Wireless Laptop Writing Workshop, a writing computer lab with laptops and wireless access to the Internet.
 The Writing Center and the Writing Workshop lab are located in Balding House.
-No appointment is necessary, but you are welcome to schedule an in-person appointment or online consultation.
-Give us a call at 516-686-7557 and visit us at 101 Balding House.
-For hours and announcements, visit our website [www.nyit.edu/student_resources/tutoring#WritingCenter], like our page on Facebook [facebook.com/owwriting/].
+No appointment is necessary, but by using My NYIT you can schedule an in-person appointment or online consultation.
+Give us a call at 516-686-7557 or visit us at 101 Balding House.
+For hours, you can check here and on our Facebook page.

 Schedule (Subject to Change)